 • Application Deadline: November 30, 2018

-• Course Level: The studentships are available to study PhD scholarship
+• Course Level: Scholarships are available to study PhD scholarship

-• Study Subject: The studentships are available for Philosophy, Psychology and Linguistics & English Language (LEL)
+• Study Subject: Scholarships are available for Philosophy, Psychology and Linguistics & English Language (LEL)

-• Nationality: The grant is available to international students.
+• Nationality: The Scholarship is available to international students.

 • a number of scholarship: Number not given.

-• The award can be taken in the UK
+• Scholarship can be taken in the UK

-- Eligible Countries: International students. are eligible to apply for this application
+- Eligible Countries: International students. are eligible to apply for this scholarship

 - Entrance Requirement: The successful applicant will have a very good undergraduate degree in a relevant discipline and ideally will have, or will be studying for, a postgraduate master’s degree (or equivalent).